What are Artform Boards?

 Visual Arts includes design and craft.
 Applications submitted to the Visual Arts Board often include but are not limited to elements of sculpture, performance, painting, installation, ceramics, video, and printmaking.

 - Adam Porter – Adam Porter specialises in contemporary visual art and currently serves as Head of Curatorial at Campbelltown Arts Centre.
-With a rich career spanning roles at Casula Powerhouse Arts Centre and significant contributions to public art projects like Youngsters by Caroline Rothwell, Porter is also a prominent figure in cultural governance, holding key positions at Penrith Performing & Visual Arts and Sydney Culture Network.
+With a rich career spanning roles at Casula Powerhouse Arts Centre and significant contributions to public art projects like Youngsters by Caroline Rothwell, Porter has been a prominent figure in cultural governance, having held key positions at Penrith Performing & Visual Arts and Sydney Culture Network.

 - Emilya Colliver – Founder and Director of Art Pharmacy and Sugar Glider Digital, Emilya leads two pioneering companies shaping the future of public, corporate, and digital art.
 Passionate about making art accessible, her work spans collaborations with governments, corporations, and councils, while her authorship of two books and leadership in social impact initiatives further cement her commitment to fostering creative ecosystems and driving lasting change in the arts.